luixv/meinbssb/README.md

 For integration tests:
     flutter drive --driver=test_driver/integration_test.dart --target=test/integration/app_flow_test.dart

+For installing at the phone do this:
+    adb install build/app/outputs/flutter-apk/app-release.apk

 For the web version go to project root and at a shell run the following:

 $ python.exe -m http.server 8080 --directory build/web